kibu-australia/rawat/README.md

 datomic-schema allows you to describe the shape of your Datomic entities within your application code - removing the duplication of defining your schemas in multiple places.

-datomic-schema works in clojurescript too, allowing you to reuse the same schemas on the front end.
+datomic-schema works in clojurescript too, allowing you to reuse the same schemas on the front end!
 This means it should work with Datascript (probably... but I haven't tested yet).

 You can read more about why we created this library and how we use it here.